shivanand0/shivanand0/README.md

 - 👋 Hi, I’m @shivanand0
 - 👀 I’m interested in Tech🧠💻, Finance📈
-- 🌱 I’m currently learning Full Stack Development and Further Blockchain Development
+- 🌱 I’m an Full Stack Developer, currently learning more about System Design and Cloud(AWS)
 - 💞️ I’m looking to collaborate on open source projects, Freelance Projects.
 - 📫 How to reach me - mitkar.shivanand@gmail.com ;